vaibhavhedaoo/Namaste-React/README.md

 # React Hooks\
 - Hooks are Normal JS utility function, these function is available inside React, for using Hooks, we need to import it
 - there are 2 very important hooks 1.useState()  2.useEffect(),  most of the time you use these 2 most importrnt hooks, there are other hook as well
+- Whenever you see a function name starts with the name **use** it's a hook, it's a common convention
 ## useState() Hook
 - useState() => used for Super powerful state variable in React, you need to import it as a named import, it maintain the state for the component, [read more here](https://www.w3schools.com/react/react_usestate.asp) , as soon as the data changes which is using useState, the render of the UI happend automatically.
 - useState() is returning array of 2 element in the form of array destructuiring, first is the pointer to actual data and second is a function which is nothing but a trigger, whenever the function gets called React Fiber algorithen start execution and do a new Render.